 As a DESOTEC customer, you rarely come in direct contact with the activated carbon itself.
 It may nevertheless be useful to consult the extended Safety Data Sheets as defined by REACH Regulation (EC) N°1907/2006 for the safe handling of activated carbon.
-As per this REACH regulation, our extended Safety Data Sheets will contain an Annex with Identified Uses and their corresponding safe use information (exposure scenarios).
+In accordance with this REACH regulation, our extended Safety Data Sheets will contain an Annex with Identified Uses and their corresponding information for safe use (exposure scenarios).

 - Consult the activated carbon safety data sheet (SDS)

 - Consult the general material safety data sheet (MSDS)

 The production processes of activated carbon may be divided into chemical and thermal processes both of which require the use of elevated temperatures.

 - Chemical activation is achieved by degradation or dehydration of the raw material structure, which is usually sawdust (wood-based).